michaelrsweet/codedoc/README.md

 - Added quoting of "." and "'" at the beginning of lines and now use the ".IP" macro instead of ".IN" in man output (Issue #12)
+- Fixed support for markdown code fences and indentation in code example comments.
 - Cleaned up some issues reported by Coverity and Cppcheck.